gauravbasu03/seniorproject2/statusreport.md

 3. Issues/Challenges
 - Esri Business Analyst Infrographic needs a different token from the api token I use for the other aspects of the application.
-- Ideas on how to imrpove the flow of the app
+- Ideas on how to improve the flow of the app

+Week 13 -

+ABCDR Presentation
+Issues/Challenges
+- Deciding which toggles to include on the sidebar
+- The infographic is not looking like it will be finished, might have to seek an alternative.